timothykimemia/dataset/readme.md

 ### Security Vulnerabilities

-If you discover a security vulnerability within Laravel or such conditions, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
-All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability within Laravel or such conditions, please send an e-mail to Laravel team [taylor@laravel.com](mailto:taylor@laravel.com).

+### License

+The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).